TzurSoffer/Neural-Networks-From-Scratch/README.md

 # Shape Classifier from Scratch

-A lightweight, fully functional deep learning engine written in **pure Python** (no PyTorch, no TensorFlow, no NumPy).
+A lightweight, fully functional neural network engine written in **pure Python** as well as a neural network engine written in **pure C++** (no PyTorch, no TensorFlow, no NumPy).
 This project includes everything needed to train and run a fully functional custom Neural Network.
 I used this to then train a Neural Network that detects whether you draw a square or not.
 It mapped the image onto a 1D space using a **Hilbert Curve** (so that the resolution of the image would not force a full retraining of the Neural Network), then trains the network and saves it.

-I have also coded the Mathlib as a  C++ library which can be used instead of the python-native version and massively improved performance.
-The library implements many of the low-level mathematical operations used throughout the network and can be used as a drop-in acceleration layer.
-However, the entire thing can still run in pure Python without the C++ extension.
+The network can be ran in pure python mode or as a hybrid python and C++ mode where most of the heavy lifting is done in C++ to drastically speed up training (21x speed).

 ---